1c7/Yogurt/README.md

-# Milk - a simple Serverless License Management
+# Milk - a extremely simple "License Management tool" that use Serverless
 I built this for my desktop app, and just open source aftertward.

 ## It's for